-- 1. Greenwich Bay (GB) sub areas 1 and 2 shoredigging for bay quahaug, soft-shell clam, blue mussel, surf clam and oyster: Three (3) bushels per person per day when the season specified in § 4.12.2(D)(1) is open; and one (1) peck per person per day when the season specified in § 4.12.2(D)(1) is not open. - 2.
-Conimicut point: The reduced Shellfish Management Area possession limit applies only to soft-shell clams. - 3.
-Bissel Cove/Fox Island: The harvest of oysters is prohibited until November 15, 2025.
+- 1. Greenwich Bay (GB) sub areas 1 and 2 shoredigging for bay quahaug, soft-shell clam, blue mussel, surf clam and oyster: Three (3) bushels per person per day when the season specified in § 4.12.2(D)(1) is open; and one (1) peck per person per day when the season specified in § 4.12.2(D)(1) is not open - 2.
+Conimicut point: The reduced Shellfish Management Area possession limit applies only to soft-shell clams.

-- 4. Sakonnet River: The commercial possession limit for surf clams is two hundred (200) bushels/vessel/day, with an incidental catch limit of one (1) bushel of bay quahaugs for each ten (10) bushels of surf clams, not to exceed twelve (12) bushels of bay quahaugs. - 5.
+- 3. Bissel Cove/Fox Island: The harvest of oysters is prohibited until November 15, 2025. - 4.
+Sakonnet River: The commercial possession limit for surf clams is two hundred (200) bushels/vessel/day, with an incidental catch limit of one (1) bushel of bay quahaugs for each ten (10) bushels of surf clams, not to exceed twelve (12) bushels of bay quahaugs. - 5.
 Quonochontaug Pond: The harvest of oysters is prohibited until November 15, 2023. - 6.
 Providence/Seekonk River: - a.
-The commercial possession limit for bay quahaug for Multi-purpose (MPURP) and Principal Effort License (PEL) holders is six (6) bushels per person per day. - b.
-The commercial possession limit for bay quahaug for Commercial Fishing License (CFL), Student Shellfish License, and Over-Sixty-five Shellfish License holders is three (3) bushels per person per day. - c.
+Bay quahaug commercial possession limit: - (1) Multi-purpose (MPURP), Principal Effort License (PEL), and Standard license holders: Six (6) bushels per person per day - (2) Commercial Fishing License (CFL), Student Shellfish license, and Sixty-five and Over Shellfish license holders: Three (3) bushels per person per day - b.
 The harvest and possession of soft-shell clams and oysters is prohibited. - 7.
 Jacobs Point: The reduced Shellfish Management Area possession limit applies only to oysters.
 The commercial possession limit for oysters is one (1) peck per person per day.